FEELING COMFORTABLE WITH LESS HUMIDITY

 BOATERS' FORECAST:

 TUESDAY: Turning cloudy.
-Showers and thunderstorms.
 Slightly humid.
-HIGH: 75 LOW: 63
+Chance of a late day storm...
+Showers and thunderstorms LIKELY at night.
+HIGH: 77 LOW: 63

-WEDNESDAY: Mostly cloudy and breezy.
-A few showers linger NORTH.
-HIGH: 77 LOW: 59
+WEDNESDAY: Mostly cloudy with lingering showers... especially NORTH.
+Slightly humid.
+HIGH: 78 LOW: 60

-SATURDAY: Partly cloudy.
-Hot, humid and breezy.
-Chance of thunderstorms.
+SATURDAY: Hot and muggy with a mix of sun and clouds.
+Scattered PM storms.
 HIGH: 90 LOW: 73

 Copyright 2020 WBAY.
 All rights reserved.